ArchGryphon9362/teslabtapi/docs/more/rke.md

 ## Some Information

 The basic actions in Tesla vehicles are called RKE actions - Remote Keyless Entry Actions in other word.
-They can do some simple things like opening the trunk or frunk, or even locking and unlocking the car.
+They can do some simple things like opening the trunk or frunk, or even locking and unlocking the vehicle.

 ## Structure

-RKE Actions are regular old `UnsignedMessage` messages, signed and sent off to the car.
+RKE Actions are regular old `UnsignedMessage` messages, signed and sent off to the vehicle.

 Here's an example of an unlock message: